-Vintage sink planters don’t only look great, they’re also great for growing vegetables, flowers, and even creating mini-ponds.
-This piece includes tips on where to find them and how to plant them up.
-Video at the very bottom shows how to plant them with spring flowering bulbs
+Vintage sinks are ready-made planters that even have a built-in drain.
+They’re great for growing vegetables, flowers, and creating mini-ponds, and look beautiful too.
+This piece includes tips on where to find them and how to plant them up as vintage sink planters.

 Stoneware sinks of all kinds are perfect for growing veg or flowers.
-It’s kind of a no-brainer since they have a built in drain and the thickness of the stone can protect plant roots and bulbs from extreme temperatures.
+It’s kind of a no-brainer since they have a built-in drain and the thickness of the stone can protect plant roots and bulbs from extreme temperatures.
 In fact, I’ve planted my Belfast sink up with a bulb lasagne and the bulbs lasted two years before I replanted them.
-They’re also built to last so a belfast sink will become a shabby-chic garden feature that outlives all your other planters.
+They’re also built to last so a Belfast sink will become a shabby-chic garden feature that outlives all your other planters.

 Ideas for Vintage Sink Planters

 I was incredibly excited to take the abandoned sink home.
 It looks good and I knew from other gardeners that stoneware sinks are incredibly versatile planters.
-You can plant them with all manner of greens and flowers or even use one to create a mini-pond.
+You can plant them with all manner of greens and flowers or even use one to create a mini pond.
 Not only are they practical but their crisp white lines are a contrast to the living green that pours from them.
 They add so much character to the garden, no matter how you have them planted.
 Here are some ways to use vintage sinks in your garden:

 - Grow culinary herbs like coriander (cilantro), basil, and thyme